-- A first DUI conviction results in revocation of driving privileges for a minimum of 2 years. - First-time DUI offenders are not eligible for an RDP until the second year of revocation. - Remedial education and/or retesting may be required prior to reinstatement of driving privileges for those under age 18.
+- A first DUI conviction results in revocation of driving privileges for a minimum of 2 years. - A first-time DUI offender is not eligible for an RDP or MDDP until the second year of revocation. - Remedial education and/or retesting may be required prior to reinstatement of driving privileges for those under age 18.